 The interface from the Remote PHY Device to the CCAP Core contains augmented ATM cells.
-This interface is documented fully in the "Advanced Return Path Demodulator (ARPD) Interface Protocol" [ARPD].
-This specification is being licensed free of charge to vendors for the purpose of implementing DAA devices.
+This interface is documented fully in the [ARPD].
+This specification is being licensed free of charge to vendors for the purpose of implementing distributed access architecture (DAA) devices.